Pluto: Exploration

+Rotation animation of Pluto, compiled from LORRI images, from 28 May to 3 June.

 The New Horizons spacecraft, which flew by Pluto in July 2015, is the first and so far only attempt to explore Pluto directly.
 Launched in 2006, it captured its first (distant) images of Pluto in late September 2006 during a test of the Long Range Reconnaissance Imager.
 The images, taken from a distance of approximately 4.2 billion kilometers, confirmed the spacecraft's ability to track distant targets, critical for maneuvering toward Pluto and other Kuiper belt objects.
-In early 2007 the craft made use of a gravity assist from Jupiter.
+In early 2007, the craft made use of a gravity assist from Jupiter.

 New Horizons made its closest approach to Pluto on July 14, 2015, after a 3,462-day journey across the Solar System.
 Scientific observations of Pluto began five months before the closest approach and continued for at least a month after the encounter.
 Observations were conducted using a remote sensing package that included imaging instruments and a radio science investigation tool, as well as spectroscopic and other experiments.
 The scientific goals of New Horizons were to characterize the global geology and morphology of Pluto and its moon Charon, map their surface composition, and analyze Pluto's neutral atmosphere and its escape rate.
 On October 25, 2016, at 05:48 pm ET, the last bit of data (of a total of 50 billion bits of data; or 6.25 gigabytes) was received from New Horizons from its close encounter with Pluto.

 Since the New Horizons flyby, scientists have advocated for an orbiter mission that would return to Pluto to fulfill new science objectives.
 They include mapping the surface at 30 ft per pixel, observations of Pluto's smaller satellites, observations of how Pluto changes as it rotates on its axis, investigations of a possible subsurface ocean, and topographic mapping of Pluto's regions that are covered in long-term darkness due to its axial tilt.
 The last objective could be accomplished using laser pulses to generate a complete topographic map of Pluto.